-3.3.5.1 H-CRTM Localities and Concepts Start of informative comment
+3.3.5.1 H-CRTM Localities and Concepts

 The H-CRTM sequence is initiated at the earliest stage of platform boot by the CPU.
 The H-CRTM sequence is used to measure code that runs prior to platform firmware into the TPM.
 It is used to extend one event to PCR[0].
 The H-CRTM sequence uses the interface commands TPM_Hash_Start, TPM_Hash_Data, and TPM_Hash_End, prior to the TPM receiving a TPM2_Startup command.
 It is feasible to measure multiple components using TPM_Hash_Data, but this set of measurements results in a single extend to PCR[0].
 When an H-CRTM sequence occurs, the Platform Firmware has not started, and will not know that one occurred.
 Because of this, it is required that the code initiating an H-CRTM sequence leave some artifacts for Platform Firmware to construct the event it will record in the event log on behalf of the H-CRTM code.
-The artifacts left for Platform Firmware vendor needs to coordinate with their various component vendors.
+The artifacts left for Platform Firmware are not defined in this specification and are implementation specific.
+A platform firmware vendor needs to coordinate with their various component vendors.